Mastering the Art of Newborn Animal Care on Small Farms

 If your newborn does get scours or has diarrhea from overfeeding, it will be important to replace lost electrolytes.
 Find a species-specific electrolyte product and follow the directions closely.
 Keep up with the milk replacer, but make sure to feed electrolytes separately.

 Unless you plan to call the vet in for every delivery, you will often be managing on your own.
-Have a birth kit assembled well in advance of the delivery.
+Have a livestock birth kit essentials assembled well in advance of the delivery.
 A birth kit is just that: a kit that includes all the things you'll need during and after birth.
 A plastic tool or tackle box makes for a great kit container.

 A typical birth kit includes